 The options through Adirondack Park spurned opposition and the formation of a citizens group, Citizens’ Northway Committee, in 1958, which advocated redirecting the Northway around the park.
 They supported an eastern route through the Champlain Valley, with I-87 staying east of its current route from Ticonderoga to Crown Point, Port Henry and Westport to Keeseville.
 Ultimately the path of I-87 was decided with public input and a state constitutional amendment passed in 1959.5

 Interstate 87 did not follow the entire New York Thruway mainline, including the Tappan Zee Bridge, from Elmsford to Newburgh until 1969.
 The 1968 Highway Act included legislation that shifted I-87 west onto the New York Thruway.
 The Interstate was previously routed along the Cross Westchester Expressway (I-287) between Elmsford and White Plains, the present alignment of I-684 northward from White Plains to Brewster, and an overlap with I-84 west from Brewster to Newburgh.
-FHWA approved this relocation on September 11, 1969, followed by AASHTO on October 26, 1969.
-The same AASHTO meeting included the establishment of Interstate 684.
+The Federal Highway Administration (FHWA) approved this relocation on September 11, 1969, followed by the American Association of State Highway Officials (AASHO) on October 26, 1969.
+Actions at the same AASHO meeting included the establishment of Interstate 684.

 Governor Mario M. Cuomo Bridge

-Until 2017, Interstates 87 & 287 crossed the Hudson River on the Governor Malcolm Wilson Tappan Zee Bridge.
+Until 2017, I-87/287 crossed the Hudson River on the Governor Malcolm Wilson Tappan Zee Bridge.
 The cantilevered bridge between South Nyack and Tarrytown opened to traffic on December 15, 1955 as part of the New York Thruway mainline between Rockland and Westchester Counties.
-The crossing accommodated six overall lanes until the mid-1980s, when a narrow asphalt median was removed to allow for a seventh travel lane.6
+The crossing accommodated six overall lanes until the mid 1980s, when a narrow asphalt median was removed to allow for a seventh travel lane.6

 This river shot from main navigation channel shows our towers are already higher than existing, will rise to 419 ft pic.twitter.com/vgTbTbAkG0

-The first of the 40-foot-long girders were placed in early July 2016 over the four crossbeams which join together the eight towers on the new bridge.
+The notice to proceed on the The New NY Bridge occurred in January 2013, with test piles erected starting in July 2013.
+Construction on the bridge approaches began in March 2014, with main superstructure work following in June 2014.
+The first of the 40 foot long girders were placed in early July 2016 over the four crossbeams which join together the eight towers on the new bridge.
 192 cables support the girders and road deck over the main span.
 They tie into the 419 foot signature towers of the Governor Mario M. Cuomo Bridge.
-The towers top out at 100 feet taller than the former Tappan Zee Bridge.9
+The towers top out at 100 feet higher than the former Tappan Zee Bridge.9